Assisted Living

 1. Most families pay for home care using personal funds.
 This often includes retirement income, savings, or income from the sale of a home.

-2. Some long-term care insurance plans pay for home care services.
-Policies vary and must be purchased before care is needed.
+2. Some long-term care insurance plans pay for home care services, but policies vary and must be purchased before care is needed.

 3. Federal health insurance may help pay for home care.
-Medicaid may pay for home care in some states, but Medicare only pays for medically necessary home health care.
+Medicare will pay for medically necessary short-term care, and Medicaid may cover some long-term services.

 4. VA programs help veterans pay for home care.
-It can be helpful for veterans to seek assistance from a VA social worker to determine their eligibility.
+A VA social worker can help you and your loved one determine eligibility.

 Private pay

-The majority of families pay for home care services using personal funds.[01]
-This may include a variety of sources provided by seniors and their family members.
+Most families pay for home care services using personal funds.[01]
+This may include a variety of sources provided by seniors and their family members, such as:

-• Retirement income, such as money from a 401(k) plan or pension
+• Retirement accounts, such as 401(k) plans or pensions

 • Personal savings